Droo-k6/School/cscd 349 final project/README.md

 Class used to just hold a time of day, used in trip.

  * **BaseTextInterface**
 Abstract class for base of a text interface, providing all functionality for text interface such as menu loop and calling appropriate commands from input.
 Child classes only need to implement a factory method to populate the commands list.
   * **SimpleTextInterface**
 A text interface/menu allowing ability to search flights/cruises, book seats/cabins with a preference or any available/specific seat, change prices of flight/cabin sections for a trip/flight, dump details of the system in a readable format to the console.
 As well as dump contents to a file that can be parsed back into a system later, or parse from a specific file.
   * **AdminTextInterface**
 Text interface/menu allowind to create locations/trips/trip sections and display system information of both an Airline system and a Cruise system.

  * **SystemToFromFile**
+Handles writing to/from files for system details.
+SystemManager will put its contents into its appropriate format and give to SystemToFromFile to write to.
+Parse will be called with the appropriate manager object and file contents to parse into.

  * **Parser**
+Parses a given file contents into a given manager (using public calls).
-  * **Various nested classes** All pertain to the state of the parsing loop, no reason to be public.
+  * **Various nested classes**
+  All pertain to the state of the parsing loop, no reason to be public.
+   * StateBase, StateEnd, StateLocations, StateProviders, StateProvidersBetween, StateProviderTransport, StateTripsBetween, StateTripID, StateTripDateYear, StateTripDateMonth, StateTripDateDay, StateTripDateHour, StateTripDateMinute, StateTripEndDateYear, StateTripEndDateMonth, StateTripEndDateDay, StateTripEndDateHour, StateTripEndDateMinute, StateTripLocation, StateTripSectionClass, StateTripSectionPrice, StateTripSectionLayout, StateTripSectionCount

- * **Various Exceptions** All exceptions for issues in the system, mainly for bad inputs.
+ * **Various Exceptions** All exceptions for issues in the system, mainly for bad inputs and providing a formatted message.
+   * FailedToCreateFile, InvalidCharacterRead, InvalidCharacterReadExpected, InvalidDay, InvalidLayoutColumn, InvalidLocationNameCharacter, InvalidLocationNameExists, InvalidLocationNameLength, InvalidMonth, InvalidNumberOfArguments, InvalidProviderNameCharacter, InvalidProviderNameExists, InvalidSpotClassName, InvalidSpotColumn, InvalidSpotLayoutClassName, InvalidSpotPrice, InvalidSpotRow, InvalidTimeHour, TransportDoesNotExist, TripDoesNotExist, TripSectionExists, InvalidTimeMinute, InvalidTransportNameCharacter, InvalidTransportNameExists, InvalidTransportNameLength, InvalidTripDates, InvalidTripIDCharacter, InvlaidTripIDExists, InvalidTripIDLength, InvalidTripPath, InvalidTripSectionCols, InvalidTripSectionRows, InvalidYear, LocationDoesNotExist, NoSpotsAvailable, NoTransportAvailable, ProviderDoesNotExist, SeatPrefNotHandled, SpotIsBooked, TransportNotAvailable, TripSectionDoesNotExist

 ---
 ***Reflection***

 The multiple exception classes are pointless, should remove all of them and just use the generic exceptions in the Java API.
 Their only real purpose is being pre-formated exceptions that don't need to be copy/pasted all over, but still could've employed a static class/methods to create the exception messages needed.
+The exceptions also expect raw values, because they were initially put into their own package - but I moved them to the main package because it didn't make sense to be in their own package.
+However I did not bother changing the exception constructors to take the actual objects instead of the raw values, so they are even more of a mess then they should be.

 Abstracted a bit too much in similarties between the AirlineSystemManager and CruiseSystemManager, the project offered extra credit if implemented a TrainSystemManager as well - but I chose not do.
 If did go through with the extra credit then the level of abstraction done could be justified, but as of right now its a little messy.
 Originally the first part of the project was just the AirlineSystemManager, then expanded to include CruiseSystemManager and ended up doing the whole combining both Systems into a similar abstraction.
 But it does work out, and can be expanded on.